Bamalama Takes a Trip:

 edition „Hapshash & The Coloured Coat‟ prints by renowned graphic designers Nigel Waymouth & Michael English.

-Hapshash‟s „SAVE EARTH NOW’ design (pictured right), last printed 20 years ago, has been especially re-released for the
+Hapshash‟s „SAVE EARTH NOW’ design ( pictured below ), last printed 20 years ago, has been especially re-released for the

 exhibition.
 The psychedelic design features delicate koi carp, a flock of fantastical birds, images from the Kama Sutra, Zen garden imagery and the Hindu goddess Kali, all in a mind blowing colour way of deep gold, sunshine yellow, spring green and ultramarine blue.
 The message is starkly simple and one that pauses people to think - this was a statement that was being spread over 50 years ago.